devluxor/full-stack-open/notes/part5/b_props.children_proptypes.md

 This hook ensures the same reference (ref) that is kept throughout re-renders of the component.

-The function that creates the component is wrapped inside of a forwardRef function call.
+The function that creates the component (that will use the refs) is wrapped inside of a forwardRef function call.
 This way the component can access the ref that is assigned to it.

 The component uses the useImperativeHandle hook to make its toggleVisibility function available outside of the component.